Welcome to Solid Commerce!

 Populating Your Solid Commerce Account With Products

 The fastest and easiest way to populate your account with products is to import your live listings from the marketplaces.
-We recommend consulting with your Implementation Manager before importing any listings.
+We recommend consulting with your Growth Advisor before importing any listings.
 They will guide you through the process.

 You can also create new products through a spreadsheet or the user interface.
 To list them, you will add the products to a Warehouse and Market List.